mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 2. Check out the `develop` branch
 3. Create a new branch for your work.
 Please name the branch following our naming convention below.

-[TODO what about just changing documentation? how about docs/.... ]

 We use the follow naming convention for branches: